angband/angband/docs/command.rst

 Run (``.``) or Run (``,``)
   This command will move in the given direction, following any bends in the corridor, until you either have to make a "choice" between two directions or you are disturbed.
-You can configure what will disturb you by setting the disturbance options.
+For more information about what can disturb you, see :ref:`Disturb <disturb-player>`.
 You may also use shift plus the "roguelike" direction keys (roguelike keyset), or shift plus the "original" direction keys on the keypad (both keysets, some machines) to run in a direction.
   This command may take an argument, requires a direction, and takes some